cao-awa/Lycoris/doc/spoilers/README.md

 1. Randomly in fire if inventory has flint and steel when player moving (100 of 1)

 ## Tree
 1. Will random falls down when break the trunk (100 of 30)

+## Lava bucket
+1. The lava bucket will melt after times, result is magma block